mountainMath/cmhc/README.md

     author = {Jens {von Bergmann}},
     title = {cmhc: R package to access, retrieve, and work with CMHC data}, year = {2022},
-    note = {R package version 0.2.0},
+    note = {R package version 0.2.1},
     url = {https://mountainmath.github.io/cmhc/},
   }
 ```

 ## Related packages

-The cmhc package is designed to work well with the [cancensus package](https://mountainmath.github.io/cancensus/) working with Canadian Census data and matches the census geographies.
+The cmhc package is designed to work well with the [**cancensus** package](https://mountainmath.github.io/cancensus/) working with Canadian Census data the [**cansim** package](https://mountainmath.github.io/cansim/) for regular StatCan tables, and matches the census geographies via a `GeoUID` column that is shared across these packages.
+The [**tongfen** package](https://mountainmath.github.io/tongfen/) facilitates making geographies from different census years that CMHC reports on comparable over time.